tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

  ![State Of The Dapps - 6](Images/state-of-the-daps-6.png)

-Explain to students that as it can be seen so far, this project is trying to disrupt in the banking sector by offering a solution to earn interest with cryptocurrency savings and offering an automated line of credit.
+Explain to students that so far, it appears that this project is trying to disrupt the banking sector by offering a solution to earn interest with cryptocurrency savings as well as offering an automated line of credit.

-Go further with the demo, click on the "Create Account" button in the upper right corner, and follow the next steps.
+Go further with the demo; click on the "Create Account" button in the upper right corner, and follow the next steps.

 ![State Of The Dapps - 7](Images/state-of-the-daps-7.png)

-**Note:** You may want to use a testing e-mail account for this demo.
+**Note:** You may want to use a testing email account for this demo.

-* To create an account, enter your e-mail and password.
+* To create an account, enter your email and password.
 Solve the verification challenge and click on the "Sign Up" button.

  ![State Of The Dapps - 8](Images/state-of-the-daps-8.png)

-* After entering your account details, you will see the next page asking for verification of your e-mail account.
+* After entering your account details, you will see the next page asking for verification of your email account.

  ![State Of The Dapps - 9](Images/state-of-the-daps-9.png)

-* Open your inbox, verify your e-mail address using the message you received from Nexo.
+* Open your inbox, verify your email address using the message you received from Nexo.
 This link will redirect you to the following confirmation page.

  ![State Of The Dapps - 10](Images/state-of-the-daps-10.png)

-* After clicking on the "Continue to your Nexo Account", you will have instant access to your brand new account.
+* After clicking on "Continue to your Nexo Account", you will have instant access to your brand new account.

  ![State Of The Dapps - 11](Images/state-of-the-daps-11.gif)